 SKUs are also not universal – meaning they can be unique to your business, and tailored to what suits you best.

-Good SKUs will therefore usually follow a standardised formula across the company.
+Good SKUs will therefore usually follow a standardized formula across the company.
 For example:

 - VQO-TS-BL-SM: Stems from Veeqo – T-Shirt – Blue – Small.